gitbucket/markedj/README.md

 Support for github like [alerts](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#alerts).

 For styling, some project-specific CSS is required.
-SVG icons are embedded but can be replaced by configuration.

-#### Usage

 ```java
 Options options = new Options();